Employee recognition programs are a game plan for engaging and rewarding employees.

 Tip: Be sure to give out regular awards and recognition through your program so that your team is readily checking to see announcements and are looking to win!

-5 Tools to Help You Create an Employee Recognition Program in 2023
+5 Tools to Help You Create an Employee Recognition Program

 Kazoo is the leading employee experience platform, helping hundreds of companies unify culture, reduce turnover, and increase eNPS scores.